Mission & Objectives

 DOPA-Kiss employs a multidisciplinary methodology that combines:

-✅ Spatial and single-cell multi-omics to map metabolic and transcriptional landscapes.
+✅ Spatial and single‑cell multi‑omics to map hypothalamic and Kiss1‑specific molecular landscapes across pubertal development and early‑onset obesity.

-✅ Nutrient-sensing studies to identify metabolic determinants of pubertal regulation.
+✅ Nutrient‑sensing studies to identify metabolite‑driven determinants of pubertal regulation, including lipid‑sensing routes with translational potential.

-✅ Comparative analyses across sexes and models to ensure translational relevance.
+✅ Comparative analyses across sexes and models to maximize robustness and clinical relevance.

 By integrating these approaches, the project will bridge the gap between fundamental neuroendocrine research and the development of novel strategies to address puberty-related disorders.